 Merry cookie decorating, sweet friends!
 It’s almost Christmas time and I couldn’t resist getting one more big batch in.
 These guys were so fun to decorate, with fairly straightforward designs and fun, bright colors.

 The most enjoyable part, for me, was the marbling… you’ll see below that I went a little cookie crazy with it!
-I’ll share basic cookie decorating how-to’s and similar videos related to the designs here, but if you’d like more info. on any of the cookies you see, please feel free to leave a comment below.
+I’ll share basic cookie decorating how-to’s and similar videos related to the designs here, but if you’d like more info. on any of the cookies you see, please check out my Digital Download Tutorial HERE.

 Because even the simplest designs can be frustrating if you’re not familiar with some royal icing tips and tricks, I thought I’d spend some time on things I’ve learned which have helped me over the years.
 I still have much to learn (especially with craters, more on that later), but can share what I know with you.